wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. Youtube videos show trough the lightbox?**
 A. To fix this issue, set the wmode=transparent parameter to the youtube embed url!

+**Q. How to get support? **
+A. First, read this F.A.Q.
+Generally, emails are answered faster than forum threads.

 == Changelog ==

 = Version 2.5.3 =